DavidZWZ/Awesome-RAG-Reasoning/README.md

   <img src="Assets/RAG_Reasoning.png" alt="RAG and Reasoning System Overview" width="600"/>
 </p>

-A curated collection of resources, papers, tools, and implementations that bridge the gap between **Retrieval-Augmented Generation (RAG)** and **Reasoning** in Large Language Models.
-This repository brings together traditionally separate research domains to enable more powerful AI systems.
+A curated collection of resources, papers, tools, and implementations that bridge the gap between **Retrieval-Augmented Generation (RAG)** and **Reasoning** in Large Language Models and Agents.
+This repository brings together traditionally separate research domains to enable more powerful Agentic AI systems.

 ## 📖 Introduction